 The primary purpose of a backsplash is functionality.
 The last thing you want to deal with is water damage to the wall due to all the splashes.

 There are a few other reasons you should have a backsplash installed in your kitchen or bathroom other than protection.

-A metal backsplash like tin, for example, is a sanitary choice for a kitchen because they are extremely easy to clean and offer a relatively inexpensive and affordable backsplash option.
+A metal backsplash like tin, for example, is a sanitary choice for a kitchen because they are extremely easy to clean and offers a relatively inexpensive and affordable backsplash option.
 It is also safe to use behind a stove.

-A backsplash will effectively seal and protect the walls beneath the tile and when properly sealed, will be impervious to any moisture.
+A backsplash will effectively seal and protect the walls beneath the tile and, when properly sealed, will be impervious to any moisture.

 Choosing the right backsplash can be a pretty big decision and one you will want to take your time to research.
 There are many decisions you will have to make during the process, so here are a few tips to help you along the way: